- Unregulated open-source software is going to have a significant impact on current political, economic, and social systems.

 The former engineer Blake Lemoine claimed last week that he thought Google’s LaMDA chatbot was conscious and might have a soul in another event.
 Sundar Pichai, the CEO of Google, countered the claims by saying, “We are far from it, and we may never get there” but it is undeniable that AI development has progressed more than what we can currently see on the surface.

 CEO Pichai himself immediately admitted, “… I think it is the best assistant out there for conversational AI – you still see how broken it is in certain cases”.

-Why AI regulations Act on open-source software is right?
+Why do AI regulations Act on open-source software right?

-Only nature can function without regulatory acts — not humans in public.
-While the increasing trend of open-source software has already been visible as a threat, not only EU, but every nation also needs to systematize the design, production, distribution, use and development of all kinds of software.
+Only nature can function without regulatory acts – not humans in public.
+While the increasing trend of open-source software has already been visible as a threat, not only the EU, but every nation also needs to systematize the design, production, distribution, use, and development of all kinds of software.

 AI regulations Act on open-source software is right also because unregulated open-source software is going to have a significant impact on current political, economic, and social systems.
-With the growing use of open-source AI software, the risks of unintended effects, like massive cyberattacks, individual as well as public data breaches, misuse of software in malicious purpose like working with or supporting to terrorism etc. can be inevitable.
+With the growing use of open-source AI software, the risks of unintended effects, like massive cyberattacks, individual as well as public data breaches, and misuse of software for malicious purposes like working with or supporting terrorism, etc. can be inevitable.

 It’s because cyber and other types of criminals may be looking for flaws in a product to exploit.
 And if they succeed by cracking open-source AI models, for example, protecting your company’s sensitive data, there could be severe consequences from the loss of reputation and property to a question mark on the social, professional – and in the long-run – the national security as well.

 Every individual, company, organization, and nation, therefore, needs a solid understanding of exactly how regulations Act on open-source AI software is a need of this time and an essence of the upcoming future, most of which is likely to be dominated and controlled by technological advances.